What To Expect

 Wellness Exam Checklist

 Early detection is key!
 Cats age faster than we do, so major health changes can occur in a short amount of time.
 We recommend an annual wellness exam to reduce the risk of cancer, diabetes, obesity, arthritis, heart disease, and other serious conditions that increase with age.
 Here’s a list of the most important health screenings for cats that we’ll discuss during visit with us.

 These are in addition to adult exams

-Blood tests are as important for pets as they are for humans.
+Blood tests are as important for cats as they are for humans.
 The American College of Veterinary Anesthesiology recommends that all animals have a pre-surgical blood test.
-By performing recommended blood work, we set a baseline for your pet’s health and may find a small anomaly that would otherwise catch you off-guard or change the course for an upcoming surgery.
-Our hospital is equipped with in-house diagnostic laboratories to quickly process blood work.
-This is particularly helpful in emergency situations, when time is of the essence!
+By performing recommended blood work, we set a baseline for your cat’s health, and may find a small anomaly that would otherwise catch you off-guard or change the course for an upcoming surgery.
+Our hospital is equipped with in-house diagnostic lab equipment to quickly process blood work.
+This is particularly helpful in emergency situations when time is of the essence!

-Here’s what we’re testing for when we run your pet’s blood work:
+Here’s what we’re testing for when we run your cat’s blood work: